 That’s it!
 Once you have attached both sides of the strip your crown is ready to be adorned!
 You can wear it as is, or you can go on to decorate it, maybe cutting some gem shapes out of shiny paper, or using stickers to jazz it up.

 We hope you loved the how-to make a crown out of paper tutorial and found it useful.
 If you loved this tutorial and want to take on more arty projects with your little ones, get inspired with our craft ideas for kids, or if you have pre-school-age children try our crafts for toddlers.
-If your little ones are big fans of spooky crafts, try these easy Halloween crafts for kids.
+If your little ones are big fans of spooky crafts, try these easy Halloween crafts for kids, or this cheap and easy how to make slime tutorial.

 If you’re inspired to find a new project for yourself, and want to try out more amazing paper crafts, check out this origami for beginners, the traditional art of paper folding!
 If you’re a fan paper cutting you might want to try your hand at die cutting (which is paper cutting but with a machine and metal templates) check out our guide to the best die cutting machine.